rlangbehn/mybot_ws/README.md

 1. ~~migrate mybot_ws to melodic~~
 1. ~~make it run in docker (single container)~~
-1. connect video into docker: https://wiki.ros.org/docker/Tutorials/GUI
+1. connect video into docker: [from here](https://wiki.ros.org/docker/Tutorials/GUI) & [maybe a docker file here](https://hub.docker.com/r/ct2034/vnc-ros-kinetic-full/~/dockerfile/)
 1. make it interract with gazebo on mac (host-only network ?)
 1. make gazebo work in a container
 1. make gazebo work with remote video